-Tjerk van Herwaarden, who won five national championships in seven seasons on the coaching staff at Maryland, took over as head coach at Harvard in 2012.
-He is entering his sixth season with the Crimson in 2017.
+Tjerk van Herwaarden, who won five national championships in seven seasons on the coaching staff at Maryland, took over as head coach at Harvard in 2012, and has quickly led the program to new heights.
+He enters his eighth season with the Crimson in 2019.

 Harvard's field hockey program has seen a drastic turnaround under Herwaarden's leadership.
 During his second season in 2013, Herwaarden guided the Crimson to a five-win improvement and an 8-9 overall record.
 Harvard took another step forward in 2014, finishing the year with a 10-7 overall mark, the most wins since 2004, and also posted a 4-3 Ivy League record, the first winning conference record since 2007.
 The Crimson followed that up with another winning season in 2015, going 9-8 overall with a matching 4-3 conference record.
 The back-to-back winning seasons marked the first time since 2003 and 2004 that Harvard was over .500 two years in a row.

 Individually, Harvard placed five student-athletes on All-Ivy League teams in Herwaarden's first two seasons on the sideline.
 In year three, the Crimson matched that number, with sophomore Kyla Cordrey leading the way with a first team nod.
 Herwaarden's fourth season saw the Crimson once again place five on All-Ivy League teams, with Elizabeth Jacobson earning a first team selection as a senior.
 Herwaarden has also coached four NFHCA All-Northeast Region honorees, as Marissa Balleza earned a second team selection in 2013, Kyla Cordrey collected the honor in 2014 and then again in 2015 with Jacoboson.